Collabora Online - Community Page

 Build Collabora Online Development Edition.
 Choose your operating system or opt for using Gitpod (hack, build, debug and run entirely using a web-browser) from the list below for straightforward instructions to get you going quickly.
 If you are a seasoned developer with commit access, or just feeling extraordinarily brave, feel free to follow the general instructions.

-GNU/Linux openSUSE GNU/Linux Debian (Ubuntu etc.) GNU/Linux Fedora GNU/Linux Arch (Manjaro etc.) GNU/Linux General Instructions Gitpod (Windows, Mac, Linux, etc)
+GNU/Linux openSUSE GNU/Linux Debian GNU/Linux Ubuntu GNU/Linux Fedora GNU/Linux Arch (Manjaro etc.) GNU/Linux General Instructions Gitpod (Windows, Mac, Linux, etc)

 Gitpod